mcsl10/Mark-Soniel-Loka-Portfolio/README.md

 ## Web Development

 Web development has always been a way for me to further explore my problem-solving abilities.
-I make use of my creativity and research skills to create websites that are easy to use, functional, and attractive.
+I make use of my creativity and research skills to create applications that are easy to use, functional, and attractive.

 **As a Full-Stack Developer, I:**

-- Leverage Tech Stack
+- Utilize Modern Technologies to Build Scalable and Efficient Web Applications

 - Adapt Websites to User and Client Expectations